Home - Family - Healthcare - Work Photos

 ________________________________________________________________________

-• My grandfather Wilder P. Ellis was a Presbyterian Medical Missionary accompanied by his wife Jessie Lee Ellis in Iran (Persia then), from around 1917 to 1930.
+• My grandfather Wilder P. Ellis was a Presbyterian Medical Missionary who, accompanied by his strong willed wife, Jessie Lee Ellis, practiced in Iran (Persia), from around 1917 to 1930.

-• My great grandfather Theodore Lee (Jessie's father) was a Presbyterian Minister in Springville and subsequently Spanish Fork, Utah.
-Family lore holds that he had reservations about the virgin birth and other progressive ideas that I'm working to validate.
-His views resulted in complaints in the community, possibly by women and Mormons in particular.
-It appears that his superiors bowed to the pressure and that resulted in his being defrocked and forced to leave his ministry, a loss of a reasoned voice.
-He then became a beekeeper in Spanish Fork.
+• My great grandfather Theodore Lee, (Jessie's father), was a Presbyterian Minister in Springville, and subsequently Spanish Fork, Utah.
+Family lore holds that he had progressive idea, including reservations about the virgin birth.
+His views resulted in complaints in the community, possibly by women, and Mormons in particular.
+It appears that his superiors bowed to the pressure, and that resulted in his being defrocked, and forced to leave his ministry.This resulted in the loss of a reasoned voice.
+He then became a bee keeper in Spanish Fork.

 Left Dr. Wilder P. Ellis - Center is Simko - Right is a French Priest later killed by Simko